fbpx

 next arrow

-These wonderful tours of Bhutan, staying in Bhutan’s luxury +/or boutique heritage hotels (including the wonderful Amankora Lodges), was specially crafted for Kamzang Journeys.
+These wonderful tours of Bhutan, staying in Bhutan’s traditional, or luxury and/or boutique heritage hotels (including the wonderful Amankora Lodges), was specially crafted for Kamzang Journeys.
 All of the resorts have in-house spas, where you can indulge in traditional Bhutanese spas, treatments.
 We also offer an option to stay in Bhutan’s equally wonderful traditional hotels.

 Blessed with an unspoiled landscape, a unique and ancient culture, a rich Tibetan Buddhist heritage, traditional architecture, friendly inhabitants, abundant happiness, and some of the best hotels on the planet, Bhutan promises an extraordinary adventure-filled journey.
 Highlights of the trip are a hike to the Tiger’s Nest, or Taktsang Monastery, precariously perched in the pine-covered cliffs, one of Bhutan’s most photographed sites, a visit to remote Haa valley, and wandering through Punakha Dzong.
 We include an overnight hike in the Bumthang valley, a chance to see some of Bhutan’s beautiful countryside …